martinprest/Psion2-Datapak-Rampak-reader-writer/README.md

 The circuitry is very simple, just connecting of I/O lines to the datapak, I made a datapak connector which is just a 2x8 pin header, with stripboard to widen the connections to fit either side of the centre of a breadboard.

-Components:
+**Components**<br>

-1× Arduino Nano or similar
+1× Arduino Nano or similar<br>

-1× Header pins 2x8 pins 2.54 mm pitch - used for datapak connector
+1× Header pins 2x8 pins 2.54 mm pitch - used for datapak connector<br>

-1x small piece of stripboard - used for datapak connector
+1x small piece of stripboard - used for datapak connector<br>

-1× Psion organiser II Datapak or Rampak - Datapak for read or Rampak for read/write
+1× Psion organiser II Datapak or Rampak - Datapak for read or Rampak for read/write<br>

-1× Breadboard
+1× Breadboard<br>

 **Photo of the Rampak reader-writer**<br>
 <img src="Psion2_Rampak_read_write.jpg" width="600">